-The typical Napa Valley visitor or local may never actually see anything resembling harvest activity, largely because vineyard staff are busy picking while the rest of the region is sleeping.
-Berries are gathered during the night or early morning while it’s cool enough that the grape maintains a stable sugar level until it arrives at the winery, and so that workers avoid picking for hours under the glaring sun.
+The typical Napa Valley visitor or local may never actually see anything resembling harvest activity, largely because vineyard staff is busy picking while the rest of the region is sleeping.
+Berries are gathered during the night or early morning while it’s cool enough that the grape maintains a stable sugar level until it arrives at the winery and so that workers avoid picking for hours under the glaring sun.

 Many grapes are still harvested by machine, but hand-picking is gentler on the grapes and allows harvest workers to leave out undesirable fruit.
 Wine producers usually harvest their best wines by hand, especially in areas where it’s difficult for machines to navigate.
 Machine harvesting is faster and less expensive—one reason why certain wines are priced higher than others.